m2osw/prinbee/doc/FILE-FORMAT.md

     The number of rows that have been deleted in this file so far.
     This is useful to know whether the Bloom Filter should be regenerated and since it's a very expensive process, we do not want to do it too often.
+We also need to count the false positive that hit those 255 counters.
+That way we don't have to regenerate if those are very rarely hit.

     Note only that, this process needs to be incremental because really large tables are not likely to be done quickly enough for the new